Fixed income strategies

 Performance commentary

-• Over the month, the Fund delivered a positive performance, however slightly below its ref. indicator.
+• Over the month, the Fund delivered a positive performance, outperforming its reference indicator, driven by all performance drivers, with local currency debt as the main driver.

 Outlook strategy